Now, one year down the line, we take the opportunity to reflect on last year’s trajectory and look ahead to what is next.

 7. Make it visible and be proud:

 You and your colleagues are making efforts.
 Don’t be afraid to show it, inside and outside your company.
-That doesn’t mean to take part in the popular ‘greenwashing’, but be proud of impact your company is having, however small.
-You are not sticking with the status quo and that is a first important victory.
-Be authentic about it and, especially at first, don’t focus on numbers.
-Instead show the mindset change you are creating.
+That doesn’t mean taking part in the popular ‘greenwashing,’ but be proud of the impact your company is having, however small.
+You are not sticking with the status quo, and that is the first important victory.
+Be authentic about it, and, especially at first, don’t focus on numbers.
+Instead, show the mindset change you are creating.